agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 **Literal and semantic translation**: A literal translation is where each word is translated to the corresponding word in the target language.
 Artificial intelligence systems must be able to understand, not only the words, but also the semantic context in which they're used.

 **Text and speech translation**: Text translation can be used to translate documents from one language to another.
-Speech translation is used to translate between spoken languages, sometimes directly (speech-to-speech translation) and sometimes by translating to an intermediary text format (speech-to-text translation).
+Speech translation is used to translate between spoken languages, **sometimes directly (speech-to-speech translation) and sometimes by translating to an intermediary text format (speech-to-text translation)**.

-Azure AI services:
-**The Azure AI Translator service**, which supports text-to-text translation.
+* **The Azure AI Translator service**, which supports **text-to-text translation**.
 The service uses a Neural Machine Translation (NMT) model for translation
-**The Azure AI Speech service**, which enables speech to text and speech-to-speech translation. return the translation as text or an audio stream.
+* **The Azure AI Speech service**, which enables **speech to text and speech-to-speech translation**. return the translation as text or an audio stream.

 There are dedicated Translator and Speech resource types for these services, which you can use if you want to manage access and billing for each service individually.